TheSprintTeam/.github/profile/README.md

 # Sprint

-Sprint is an innovative onboarding tool designed to simplify and streamline the process of getting software teams up and running.
+Sprint is a powerful desktop application built using ElectronReact, designed to enhance the onboarding process for software teams.
+It operates locally on your machine, seamlessly connecting to a FastAPI API hosted on Google Cloud Platform (GCP).
+Furthermore, Sprint leverages MongoDB as its robust database system.
 It offers two main features that are aimed at enhancing the onboarding experience for both managers and team members:

 ## Technology Stack Recommendation Engine
 Sprint has implemented a cutting-edge technology stack recommendation engine that leverages state-of-the-art natural language processing techniques.
 This engine is powered by a fine-tuned BERT transformer model, which is capable of understanding project descriptions with remarkable accuracy.
 By analyzing project descriptions, it provides intelligent and context-aware technology stack suggestions.